jphmrst/PLC/src/plc/imp/ImpExprs.lagda.md

   optimize0plusSound (x - y) = opHelper x y _-_ Data.Nat._∸_ refl refl (optimize0plusSound x) (optimize0plusSound y)
   optimize0plusSound (x * y) = opHelper x y _*_ Data.Nat._*_ refl refl (optimize0plusSound x) (optimize0plusSound y)
 ```

+#### Exercise `expandHelpers` (starting) {#expandHelpers}

+Rewrite the proof of `optimize0plusSound` without using the helper
+functions, expanding out those function calls manually and using the
+results in place.
+Rename the proof so that you do not need to comment
+out or delete the original.

 ## Evaluation as a relation